jancarloviray/blog/_posts/2016-12-19-postgres-quick-start-and-best-practices.md

 );
 ```

 Default value can be an expressions, which is evaluated whenever the value is inserted, not when the table is created.
 An example is timestamp column to have default of CURRENT_TIMESTAMP.
-Example:

 ```sql
 CREATE TABLE products (